NicoStoll/SoftwareArchitecture/Lectures/SoftwareArchitecture Evalutation/Architecture Trade-off Analysis Method (ATAM).md

 #### Phase 2: Stakeholder-based analysis
 - brainstorming and prioritization of scenarios
-- analysis of architectural appr
+- analysis of architectural approaches
+- presentation of the results

+#### Phase 3: Post-Processing
+- collect and document results
+- plan follow-up
+- refine process